Anthem (NYSE:ANTM) Price Target Raised to $425.00

-Anthem (NYSE:ANTM) had its target price hoisted by analysts at Barclays from $375.00 to $425.00 in a research note issued on Thursday, The Fly reports.
-The brokerage presently has an “overweight” rating on the stock.
-Barclays‘s target price suggests a potential upside of 10.44% from the company’s previous close.
+Anthem (NYSE:ANTM) had its target price raised by equities researchers at Credit Suisse Group from $382.00 to $425.00 in a research note issued on Wednesday, Benzinga reports.
+The firm currently has an “outperform” rating on the stock.
+Credit Suisse Group’s price objective would indicate a potential upside of 12.74% from the stock’s previous close.

-A number of large investors have recently made changes to their positions in the business.
-Pinnacle Financial Partners Inc. raised its stake in Anthem by 2.0% during the 4th quarter.
-Pinnacle Financial Partners Inc. now owns 1,740 shares of the company’s stock valued at $515,000 after purchasing an additional 34 shares during the period.
-Chicago Capital LLC raised its stake in Anthem by 1.8% during the 4th quarter.
-Chicago Capital LLC now owns 2,036 shares of the company’s stock valued at $654,000 after purchasing an additional 36 shares during the period.
-Brandywine Oak Private Wealth LLC raised its stake in Anthem by 4.0% during the 4th quarter.
-Brandywine Oak Private Wealth LLC now owns 940 shares of the company’s stock valued at $301,000 after purchasing an additional 36 shares during the period.
-Farmers Trust Co. raised its stake in Anthem by 2.8% during the 1st quarter.
-Farmers Trust Co. now owns 1,313 shares of the company’s stock valued at $472,000 after purchasing an additional 36 shares during the period.
-Finally, Carroll Financial Associates Inc. raised its stake in Anthem by 9.0% during the 4th quarter.
-Carroll Financial Associates Inc. now owns 448 shares of the company’s stock valued at $143,000 after purchasing an additional 37 shares during the period.
+Several hedge funds have recently bought and sold shares of ANTM.
+Ascent Wealth Partners LLC raised its stake in Anthem by 3.0% during the 1st quarter.
+Ascent Wealth Partners LLC now owns 963 shares of the company’s stock worth $346,000 after buying an additional 28 shares during the period.
+Pinnacle Financial Partners Inc. increased its holdings in Anthem by 2.0% during the 4th quarter.
+Pinnacle Financial Partners Inc. now owns 1,740 shares of the company’s stock worth $515,000 after purchasing an additional 34 shares in the last quarter.
+Chicago Capital LLC increased its holdings in Anthem by 1.8% during the 4th quarter.
+Chicago Capital LLC now owns 2,036 shares of the company’s stock worth $654,000 after purchasing an additional 36 shares in the last quarter.
+Brandywine Oak Private Wealth LLC increased its holdings in Anthem by 4.0% during the 4th quarter.
+Brandywine Oak Private Wealth LLC now owns 940 shares of the company’s stock worth $301,000 after purchasing an additional 36 shares in the last quarter.
+Finally, Farmers Trust Co. increased its holdings in Anthem by 2.8% during the 1st quarter.
+Farmers Trust Co. now owns 1,313 shares of the company’s stock worth $472,000 after purchasing an additional 36 shares in the last quarter.
 89.36% of the stock is currently owned by institutional investors.

 Anthem, Inc, through its subsidiaries, operates as a health benefits company in the United States.
 It operates through four segments: Commercial & Specialty Business, Government Business, IngenioRx, and Other.
 The company offers a spectrum of network-based managed care health benefit plans to large and small groups, individuals, Medicaid, and Medicare markets.